Islandora-Collaboration-Group/islandora_multi_importer/README.md

 - [Configuration](#configuration)

 ## Summary
-The Islandora Multi-importer offer highly configurable batch import functionality through the Drupal GUI.
+The Islandora Multi-importer offer highly configurable batch import with .csv files through the Drupal GUI.
+The IMI relies on Twig templates in order to transform the data in your .csv to MODS.
+Associated object files can be ingested via zip files, http/s addresses, or your public/tmp folders on your Drupal server.

 ## Requirements

 * Islandora
 * Drush
 * Composer

+For more information on building Twig templates see the [Twig Documentation](http://twig.sensiolabs.org/documentation)

+Here is an initial MODS template for Twig.
+Remove any unnecessary definitions.

 ### Dependencies